Some of the most beloved classics of children’s literature were created by flaming queers.

 But now that authors like him we were able to come out in more recent years, word needs to get around about these books because it can healing (and mind-blowing) to know that gay authors were with us in our childhoods.
 We’ve made some of the world’s most amazing technology and art… and some of the sweetest little picture books, too.

 Arnold Lobel came out to his family as gay in 1974, four years after Frog and Toad Are Friends was first published.
 He never said that the two leading characters were in love, but the pair did show a generation how two guys could live a happy life together without marrying women.
 Lobel passed away from complications due to HIV/AIDS in 1987.

 Gay author-illustrator James Marshall was close friends with Maurice Sendak, another author-illustrator who appears twice below.
 Marshall’s children’s book series about two hippos named George and Martha includes seven books published between 1972 and 1988.
 The books inspired a 1999 television show starring the voice of Nathan Lane as George Hippo.

 Margaret Wise Brown carried on an affair with married woman Michael Strange/Blanche Oelrichs in New York City.
-They would fight and break up regularly and during one break-up Brown took some time alone at her house in Maine where she wrote a poem that became Goodnight Room.
+They would fight and break up regularly and during one break-up Brown took some time alone at her house in Maine where she wrote a poem that became Goodnight Moon.
 The book was originally published in 1947 and is estimated to have sold 50 million copies since.

 Maurice Sendak told the New York Times in 2008 that he never told his parents he was gay: “All I wanted was to be straight so my parents could be happy.
 They never, never, never knew.”
 His book In the Night Kitchen, published in 1970, is frequently challenged and banned because of the child character’s nudity.